 Guests 14 years and older can get a workout during a guided snowshoe tour.
 Ranked among the top Vail winter activities, snowshoeing offers a chance to learn about wildlife, history and natural surroundings.

 Snowshoe tours suit visitors of all abilities.
-Each includes all equipment, such as boots, snowshoes, poles and water.
-While walking, expect to see native plants and wildlife that live in the Rocky Mountains.
+Each includes all equipment, such as boots, snowshoes, poles and drinking water.
+While walking, expect to see plants and wildlife that live in the Rocky Mountains.

 Go Tubing With the Family

 Families with smaller children enjoy tubing.
 Vail offers a 900-foot-long multi-lane tubing hill complete with music and long runs.
 Riders also have access to a covered carpet that helps them reach the top of the hill.